siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/usage.md

 ## Invoking the plug-in

-To gather data from the Njs-Unit server, send an HTTP Post request with the data to parse.
-Whenever there is a hit to the endpoint, the data is parsed and displayed as metrics in DevOps Velocity.
-You can use various methods such as Postman, REST calls, CURL, and CI/CD tools like Jenkins to invoke the plug-in endpoints.
+You can invoke the plug-in manually using REST Call.
+Whenever there is a hit to the endpoint, the data is parsed and displayed as metrics in IBM DevOps Velocity.
+You can use various methods such as Postman or CURL to invoke the plug-in endpoints.

-## Invoke the plug-in using a Rest call
+## Invoke the plug-in using REST call

-When using a REST call to invoke the Njs-Unit plug-in, it must be a POST method and include the location of the DevOps Velocity quality data endpoint.
+When using REST call to invoke the Njs-Unit plug-in, it must be a POST method and include the location of the DevOps Velocity quality data endpoint.

 The following request sample shows a REST call that you can copy and update as necessary.
 Key points about the snippet: